jrandj/aws-security-specialty/README.md

     * An API Gateway endpoint can be edge-optimised, region, or private.
 Edge-optimised have the lowest latency, regional has low latency, and private is used when you do not want to expose the REST API over the Internet.
 An API Gateway can be integrated with Lambda function, HTTP, mock, AWS service, or VPC link backends.

-    * A Lambda authoriser is an authorisation method that uses a custom Lambda function to evaluate if the request has the authorization to access specific resources and methods from the API before processing the request and sending it to the integration backend.
+    * A Lambda authoriser is an authorisation method that uses a custom Lambda function to evaluate if the request has the authorisation to access specific resources and methods from the API before processing the request and sending it to the integration backend.
 As a result of the authorisation process, the Lambda function returns an IAM policy that the API Gateway uses to decide if the requester has access to the requested method.

-    * The event presented to the Lambda function by the API Gateway can come in two formats: token based or request parameter based.
+    * The event presented to the Lambda function by the API Gateway can come in two formats: token-based or request parameter based.
 In the token-based method, you can define a request header, frequently named *Authorization*, that must be present and contains a bearer token such as JWT.
 The event arrives to the Lambda function in this format:
         ```JSON
         {
             "type": "TOKEN",